 Whilst machines connected with controllers always recorded data, it typically went into a black-hole.
-The difference with the latest internet-enabled devices and real-time asset analytics is that data is now presented with a view to provide actionable insights.
+The difference with the latest internet-enabled devices and real-time asset analytics is that data is now presented with a view to providing actionable insights.

 For example, Fusheng air compressors continuously produce reports about their operating status.
 Any deviation from the standard operating protocol sends an automatic alert (SMS or email) to designated maintenance engineers who can then arrange corrective measures.

 By connecting people and equipment, data-driven decision making can be automated.
 Adoption of these new technologies offers leading manufacturers a competitive advantage.

 Take a Design-Centric Approach to Address Maintenance Issues

 With real-time asset analytics, leading manufacturing teams realise that up to 70% of the costs and 80% of the environmental impact of an asset can be influenced at its design stage.